CumulusNetworks/docs/content/cumulus-vx/KVM-QEMU-and-Vagrant.md

 {{%notice note%}}

 KVM starts all Vagrant defined VMs in parallel.
-In large topologies, this might cause issues related to host resource contention.
+In large topologies, this might cause host resource contention issues.
 Consider starting a subset of VMs at a time using the `vagrant up <hostname> <hostname>` command.

 {{%/notice%}}